 When this happens the first thing most of us do is pop to the shops and buy cans of bug spray.
 Whilst these may be effective in ridding your home of the pests, they are not so good for us, our pets or the environment as they are loaded with harsh chemicals.
 If available, then choose a natural non-toxic spray or use a natural method instead.
 There’s hopefully no need to fill your home with toxic fumes and potentially damage your own health.

-Follow these steps to take control of the situation:
+If you feel competent to deal with it yourself, then follow these steps to take control of the situation:

 Know what you’re dealing with

 You first need to know what type of ant species you’re dealing with.
 They’re most likely pavement ants but look at them carefully.
 If you need help, visit Pest Free USA.
 There are different species of ants and you may need to research online to find the exact method to help deal with the type of ant you have in your home.
 They’re probably pavement ants and you’ll be able to follow some of the steps below to help rid your home of them before resorting to any chemicals.